Sunbird-inQuiry/Community/learn/product-and-developer-guide/question-and-question-set-service/README.md

 * The asset status changed from Live to Retired.&#x20;
 * This operation can be performed on QuestionSet asset having any status (e.g: Draft, Review)
 * The QuestionSet asset having the status Retired can't be discovered for consumption/adoption.

+**Copy:**

+* QuestionSet asset can be copied with questionSet copy API.
+* New asset and all sub-assets will have the status as Draft, except for sub-assets having the visibility Default.
+* Fields "createdBy" and "createdFor" are mandatory and must be provided in the request.
+* Any metadata field provided in the request will be updated in the metadata of the new asset.

 #### For API Specification & Examples, Please use the below link: